nrwl/nx/docs/react/guides/cli.md

 ### affected

-Display the list of projects affected by the current changes
+Display the help usage for available options to determine the affected projects.

 ```sh
 nx affected